Elbanby/Linux_Essentials/README.md

 Searches the manual for the command

 N.B: when on the man pages and you would like to search by a keyword.
 Click '/<searchKeyword>' then click ENTER then use letter 'n' to go for next occurrence.

+`mkdir path/{dir1,dir2}`
+This will create dir1 and dir2 on the path you specify.
+Note that there are no spaces allowed.

 ## Archiving and/or Compression